Alejogb1/job-board/blog-data/what-is-the-behavior-of-an-async-method-when-called-from-a-sync-context-like-in-the-provided-code-snippet.md

 id: "what-is-the-behavior-of-an-async-method-when-called-from-a-sync-context-like-in-the-provided-code-snippet"
 ---

-Alright, let's dissect the complexities involved when an asynchronous method finds itself invoked from within a synchronous context.
+, let's dissect the complexities involved when an asynchronous method finds itself invoked from within a synchronous context.
 I've encountered this particular scenario countless times, typically in legacy code bases or during rapid prototyping, and it invariably leads to some head-scratching moments if you aren’t prepared for it.
 It's crucial to understand that the 'async' keyword in c# doesn't magically transform execution into a parallel universe.
 Rather, it sets up a state machine for managing the asynchronous operation's progress.

 The core issue is that an `async` method, by definition, aims to operate non-blockingly, usually involving an `await` that yields control to the caller while waiting for an operation to complete.
 Conversely, a synchronous context expects to execute linearly and blocks while waiting for a method to return.
 When you try to bridge these two paradigms, the asynchronous method's intended behavior is somewhat suppressed by the synchronous environment, leading to potential issues like deadlocks or unexpected performance characteristics.